 - a.
 Uniform polos and plaid skirts must be purchased from our ALFC Eagle Bookstore on campus.
-Shorts, pants, and grey skirts may be purchased from our ALFC Eagle Bookstore or other stores which sell uniform clothing.
-Shorts, pants, and grey skirts must be identical to the look of the ALFC Eagle Bookstore.
-No 5pocket (denim-type), jeggings, or cargo pants are allowed. - b.
-Girls may wear sweatshirts bearing a UC Academy logo, ALFC logo (purchased from ALFC Eagle Bookstore), a sweatshirt from one of the junior high field trips, or a plain sweatshirt/jacket/sweater with appropriate imagery and messages logos, embellishments, emblems, graphics, etc. (may not contain skulls, offensive language or content) - c.
-Skirts and shorts must be no shorter than 2 inches below fingertips. - d.
+Shorts, pants, and skirts may be purchased from our ALFC Eagle Bookstore or other stores which sell uniform clothing.
+Shorts, pants, and skirts must be identical to the look of the ALFC Eagle Bookstore.
+No 5-pocket (denim-type), jeggings, or cargo pants are allowed. - b.
+Girls may wear grey, navy, black or khaki colored pants/shorts. - c.
+Girls may wear sweatshirts bearing a UC Academy logo, ALFC logo (purchased from ALFC Eagle Bookstore), a sweatshirt from one of the junior high field trips, or a plain sweatshirt/jacket/sweater with appropriate imagery and messages logos, embellishments, emblems, graphics, etc. (may not contain skulls, offensive language or content) - d.
+Skirts and shorts must be no shorter than 2 inches below fingertips. - e.
 Camisoles may be worn under shirts.
-Camis should be solid colored with plain hems no ruffles, no lace, etc. Camis are acceptable in the following colors only: navy blue, white, grey, and black. - e.
+Camis should be solid colored with plain hems no ruffles, no lace, etc. Camis are acceptable in the following colors only: navy blue, white, grey, and black. - f.
 If a belt is worn, belts should be plain brown or black leather with buckles no larger than 2 inches by 2 inches.
-No logos or embellishments on belts. - f.
+No logos or embellishments on belts. - g.
 No accessory items (including, but not limited to, shoes, socks, or belts) may contain skulls or offensive content.